Leosky/LibConsole/README.md

     [Command] Invalid parameter (KABOUM)

 If you dont want to use the base validators, you can skip tValidators.
 Then, every args will be accepted for a given command + params, but you are still able to call yourself `LibConsole.validate`.
 For exemple if your command support a variable number of args.

+Bugs
+====
+Actualy there is only few use case so test havent been very exhausive.
+And pattern validator havn't been tested at all.
+So expect error but if you still use it, dont esitate to contact me for help / debug.